-The evaluation assurance level is EAL 5 augmented with ALC_DVS.2 and AVA_VAN.5.
+The evaluation assurance level is EAL 5 augmented with ALC\DVS.2 and AVA\VAN.5.
 In the following table, the security assurance requirements are given.
-The augmentation of the assurance components compared to [1] is expressed with bold letters.
+The augmentation of the assurance components compared to the Protection Profile [1] is expressed with bold letters.